-Deloitte Touche Tohmatsu Auditores Independentes ("Deloitte" or the "Firm") is pleased to submit this response to the draft Report on the 2015 Inspection of the Firm (the Draft Report) of the Public Company Accounting Oversight Board (the PCAOB or the Board).
+Deloitte LLP ("Deloitte" or the "Firm") is pleased to submit this response to the draft Report on the 2015 Inspection of the Firm (the Draft Report) of the Public Company Accounting Oversight Board (the PCAOB or the Board).
 We believe that the PCAOB's inspection process serves an important role in the achievement of our shared objectives of improving audit quality and serving investors and the public interest.
 We are committed to continuing to work with the PCAOB to further strengthen trust in the integrity of the independent audit.

-We have evaluated the matters identified by the Board's inspection team for the issuer audit described in Part I of the Draft Report and have taken actions as appropriate in accordance with PCAOB standards to comply with our professional responsibilities under AU 390, Consideration of Omitted Procedures After the Report Date, and AU 561, Subsequent Discovery of Facts Existing at the Date of the Auditor's Report.
+We have evaluated the matters identified by the Board's inspection team for each of the issuer audits described in Part I of the Draft Report and have taken actions as appropriate in accordance with PCAOB standards to comply with our professional responsibilities under AU 390, Consideration of Omitted Procedures After the Report Date, and AU 561, Subsequent Discovery of Facts Existing at the Date of the Auditor's Report.

 Executing high quality audits is our number one priority.
-We share the PCAOB's objective to serve the interests of investors and the public interest through improved audit quality.
-We are committed to continuing to work with the PCAOB to further strengthen trust in the integrity of the independent audit.
-We use the matters identified by the Board's inspection team in conjunction with matters identified in our own monitoring efforts to improve audit quality and our quality control process and procedures in order to achieve that shared goal.
 We are confident that the investments we have made and are continuing to make in our audit processes, policies, and quality controls are resulting in significant enhancements to our audit quality.